derickschaefer/stcw-coverage-assistant/readme.txt

 == Description ==

-**Coverage Analytics** is a companion plugin for [Static Cache Wrangler](https://wordpress.org/plugins/static-cache-wrangler/) that helps you monitor which posts and pages have been cached as static HTML files.
+**Coverage Assistant** is a companion plugin for [Static Cache Wrangler](https://wordpress.org/plugins/static-cache-wrangler/) that helps you monitor which posts and pages have been cached as static HTML files.

 Get instant visibility into your static cache coverage with a modern, card-based dashboard that shows: